About the National Mentoring Programme

 • Writers with 3+ book publications who have begun writing in a form in which they have yet to publish a book

 Mentee opportunities are open to writers over the age of 18 who are resident on the island of Ireland.
-All mentees will avail of the relationship for free.

-If you have received literature mentoring through this particular mentoring programme within the last three years, you are ineligible to apply.
+If you have received mentoring through this particular mentoring programme within the last three years, you are ineligible to apply.

 Applications for mentees will only be accepted through Submittable.
 Only one submission per applicant is allowed.